Goldsboro Drug Company

 Goldsboro NC, 2016

 The former home to the Goldsboro Drug Company was built in 1885.
 Our work on the building included a full facade restoration and a new floor plan which provides restaurant seating downstairs and transforms the previous second story storage area into two new residential units.
+This project was selected as the recipient of the 2017 Gertrude S. Carraway Award of Merit from Preservation of North Carolina.

 Next Glass & Untappd